AviAtulMakkar/BITSCTF/README.md

-# CREST-CTF Writeups
+#BITSCTF Writeups

-A collection of writeups from the CREST-CTF.
+A collection of writeups from the BITSCTF.

 ## Table of Contents